Doubling property for biLipschitz homogeneous geodesic surfaces: Introduction

-A metric space is said to be {\em locally linearly contractible} if there is a constant $C\geq1$ so that each metric ball of radius $0 < R < C^{ -1}$ in the space can be contracted to a point inside a ball of same center but radius $C R$.
-See \cite{Semmes96} for more discussion about this condition.
+A metric space $(X,d)$ is {\em locally linearly contractible} if there is a constant $C\geq1$ such that each metric ball of radius $ R < C^{ -1}$ in the space can be contracted to a point inside the ball of the same center but radius $C R$.
+See \cite{Semmes96} for an ample analysis of this condition.

-We prove the following. \begin{theorem} Let $(X,d)$ be a geodesic metric space topologically equivalent to a surface.
+We prove the following: \begin{theorem} Let $(X,d)$ be a geodesic metric space topologically equivalent to a surface.
 Assume that $X$ is locally {\bilip homogeneous}.
-Then \begin{enumerate} \item $(X,d)$ is locally doubling, \item the Hausdorff dimension of $(X,d)$ is finite, \item the Hausdorff $2$-measure $\H^2$ of small $r$-ball $B_r$ has a quadratic lower bound: for each point $p\in X$ there are constants $c,\bar r>0$, so that and \item every point of $(X,d)$ has a neighborhood that is locally linearly contractible. \end{enumerate} \end{theorem}
+Then \begin{enumerate} \item The metric space $(X,d)$ is locally doubling, \item The Hausdorff dimension of $(X,d)$ is finite, \item The Hausdorff $2$-measure $\H^2$ of small $r$-ball $B_r$ has a quadratic lower bound: for each point $p\in X$, there are constants $c,\bar r>0$, so that and \item Every point of $(X,d)$ has a neighborhood that is locally linearly contractible. \end{enumerate} \end{theorem}

 Subsequently, we investigate the properties of general doubling \bilip homogeneous spaces.
 We show that they admit an analog of the Haar measure: there exists a doubling measure that is quasi-preserved by \bilip maps and is quasi-unique.
-We consider two measures $\nu$ and $\mu$ to be $\alpha$-quasi-equivalent, writing $\nu\stackrel{\alpha}{\approx} \mu$, when, for all measurable sets $A$,
+For $\alpha>0$, we consider two Borel measures $\nu$ and $\mu$ to be $\alpha$-quasi-equivalent, writing $\nu\stackrel{\alpha}{\approx} \mu$, when, for all Borel sets $A$,

-With this notation we can precisely formulate the result. \begin{proposition} [] [Existence] Let $X$ be a doubling metric space.
-Then there exists a (non-zero) Radon measure $\mu$ with the property that, for any $L>1$, there exists a constant $\alpha$ such that
+With such a notation we can precisely formulate the result. \begin{proposition} [] [Existence] Let $X$ be a locally compact and separable metric space whose metric is doubling.
+Then there exists a (non-zero) Radon measure $\mu$ with the property that, for any $L>1$, there exists a positive number $\alpha=\alpha_L$ such that

-[Uniqueness] If moreover $(X,d)$ is $L$-\bilip homogeneous, then whenever $\mu$ and $\nu$ satisfy (\ref{existsHaar}) we have $\mu\stackrel{\beta}{\approx} \nu$, for some $\beta>1$. \end{proposition} Measures satisfying (\ref{existsHaar}) are called Haar-like.
+[Uniqueness] If moreover $(X,d)$ is $L$-\bilip homogeneous, then, whenever another Radon measure $\nu$ also satisfies (\ref{existsHaar}), we have that $\mu\stackrel{\beta}{\approx} \nu$, for some $\beta>1$. \end{proposition} Measures satisfying (\ref{existsHaar}) are called Haar-like.
 In section 4, we discuss some connections between the existence of a Poincar\'e inequality and upper bounds on the Hausdorff dimension, cf.~Proposition \ref{upperbounddimension}.
 We also show that every Haar-like measure satisfies a lower and an upper polynomial bound for the measure of balls in terms of the radius of the ball, cf.~Corollary \ref{growthofballs}.